rancher/image-build-base/README.md

 ### Versioning

-The images built within this repository use the same versioning format as [GoBoring](https://github.com/golang/go/tree/dev.boringcrypto/misc/boring#version-strings), using the `<Go version>b<BoringCrypto version>` pattern.
+Starting from v1.19.0 dev.boringcrypto branch has been moved to the main branch behind GOEXPERIMENT variable, so the image-build-base will be adding `GOEXPERIMENT=boringcrypto` to `scripts/go-build-static.sh` script, however the build will still retain the same versionining using the `<Go version>b<BoringCrypto version>` pattern.